top of page

 North Irish Scots (Victoria’s Own Rifles)

-They are the only Regiment within the Ulster Home Guard that wear the kilt, these units are attached as small rifle groups due to their high marksmanship.
+They are one of only two Regiment within the UIF that wear the kilt, these units are attached as small rifle groups due to their high marksmanship.
 They are set into their own class of elite with the members in these small rifle units having trained up to 4 years or more to allow them to apply for just a transfer with no guarantee of getting in.
-They wear the standard tropical Ulster Home Guard Expeditionary Force uniform as many of its riflemen have travelled throughout Europe, Africa, even as far an India and Myanmar (Burma).
-However in Home Service this unit wears the khaki green version of the desert tunic.
+They wear the standard tropical UIF Expeditionary Force uniform as many of its riflemen have travelled throughout Europe, Africa, even as far as India and Myanmar (Burma).
+However in Home Service this unit wears the khaki green version of their iconic desert tunic.

 ULSTER HOME GUARD